mashu/CW-Contest-Logger/README.md

 > ⚠️ **Early Development Version** - This software is under active development.
 Features may be incomplete and bugs are expected.

-A modern, cross-platform CW contest logging application with real-time DX cluster integration, world map visualization, and ADI export capabilities.
+A modern, cross-platform CW logging application with real-time DX cluster integration, world map visualization, and ADI export capabilities.

 ## 📥 Download